spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.rst

 Naming your Branch
 ==================

 When submitting PRs to SCT, please try to follow our convention and have your branches named as follows:

 - If you're working on the upstream SCT repository, prefix the branch name with a personal identifier and a forward slash;

 - If the branch you're working on is in response to an issue, provide the issue number;

 - Try to add some additional text that make the branch name meaningful during its life cycle.

 Rationale:

 - A merge commit header contains by default the name of the branch to be merged

-- When working in the main SCT repo, the personal prefix makes the branch list prettier and more meaningful
+- When working in the main SCT repo, the personal prefix makes the branch list prettier and more meaningful.

-- As much as Emojis are used a lot in our github, non-ascii branch names are not OK (spelling is too hard)
+- As much as Emojis are used a lot in our github, non-ascii branch names are not OK (spelling is too hard).

 Examples: